-c) Would need to be offered statewide
+C. Would need to be offered statewide

-In order not to be unfairly discriminatory, the new credit could not be offered only in Monroe County.
+To be actuarially fair, the new credit could not be offered only in Monroe County.
 It would need to be offered statewide.
 Implementing the new credits would create new costs.
 Finally, there might be unintended consequences.
 In particular, making the credit consistent with other mitigation credits offered by Citizens, and with current hurricane models (the ARA study was published in 2003), might require updating all the mitigation credits offered by Citizens.